 “Glenwood is a nice drive,” he continues, referring to the swath of I-70 that snakes through the canyon.
 “But it’s pretty hectic – busy, winding around curves.”
 If you’re driving, he says, you have to keep your eyes on the road.
 On the train, you can sit back and relax and watch the mountains pass by.

-I’m in Utah to board the inaugural trip of the Rockies to the Red Rocks train route, traveling from Moab to Denver.
+I’m in Utah to board the Rockies to the Red Rocks train route, traveling from Moab to Denver.
 For the next two days, I'll travel over 350 miles through towering canyons, historic towns and desert buttes.
 It’s the only US route by Rocky Mountaineer, a Canada-based company that also runs train trips from Vancouver to spots like Whistler, Jasper and Banff in British Columbia.
 Known for its luxury services and glass-domed train cars, Rocky Mountaineer has run train routes in British Columbia since 1990.

 Train seats with large windows